You’re now viewing the Blood Donor website. Visit:

 Making a complaint

 If you believe that your privacy has been infringed, please contact the Blood Service Privacy Officer in your State or Territory.
-If you are not satisfied with our response you can refer your complaint to the Federal Privacy Commissioner.
+If you are not satisfied with our response you can refer your complaint to the Australian Information Commissioner.